jackshanson/DnD-namegen/README.md

 Have fun!

 ##Making the windows executable##
 First of all, please ensure you have Python installed on your windows machine.
-If you don't please click the Python 2.7.xx download at https://www.python.org/downloads/.
+If you don't please click the Python 2.7.xx download at https://www.python.org/downloads/ (a useful guide can be found at http://www.anthonydebarros.com/2015/08/16/setting-up-python-in-windows-10/).

 Now for creating the executable file.
 Linux users can skip this, as they can obviously just run the python script from a terminal.
 Windows users will need to compile the file and its dependencies before usage.